jkristell/infrared/README.md

 ## Tested with

-Tested with a st32f401re board, a Vishay TSOP382 and "Special for MP3" remote.
+Tested with a st32f401re board, a Vishay TSOP382 and a "Special for MP3" remote.
 The example code is available  [Here](examples/polling)

 ![Boards](http://jott.se/wordpress/wp-content/uploads/2019/06/boards_small.jpg)